- 1 Download PuTTY for Windows

 8. Change the Appearance of PuTTY

-Under this panel, you can change the appearance of the cursor, the font in the terminal window or even control the window border.
+Under this panel, the appearance of the cursor, the font in the terminal window or even control the window border can be changed.

 9. What is PuTTY Behaviour?